 Basic income (loss) per common share is computed by dividing net income (loss) attributable to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted net income (loss) per share is computed by dividing net income (loss) attributable to common stockholders by the weighted average number of common shares outstanding for the period plus dilutive common stock equivalents, using the treasury stock method.
-Potentially dilutive shares from stock options and warrants and the conversion of the Series A preferred stock for the period ended March 31, 2008; and the years ended December 31, 2007 and 2006 consisted of 5,586; 1,592 and 24 shares, respectively, and were not included in the computation of diluted loss per share as they were anti-dilutive in each period.
-Preferred stock dividends were not included in the Company's diluted net loss per share calculations because to do so would be anti-dilutive for all periods presented.
+Potentially dilutive shares from stock options and warrants and the conversion of the Series A Preferred Stock for the year ended March 31, 2009, the three months ended March 31, 2008 and the year ended December 31, 2007 consisted of 2,478; 4,415 and 1,592 shares, respectively, and were not included in the computation of diluted loss per share as they were anti-dilutive in each period.